maslovsa/AppleMusic/Readme.md

 Additionally:

-- The interface is necessary to impose only in code;
+- All interface designs only in code;
 - Code to issue a repository on Github;
 - 2 hours time limit;